FC Goa: All you need to know about Spanish defender Jorge Ortiz | Goal.com

 At the age of 21, he was announced by Inter de Madrid where he gathered 38 appearances and scored a couple of goals before going on to help Alcorcon's B side.
 Soon enough, he was promoted to their first team which was playing for the Segunda division.
 However, he made only three appearances for the first team.

-A stint with Fuenlabrada where he scored seven goals in 36 matches including strikes against Real Madrid and Getafe B teams in the Segunda B, was followed by a Real Oviedo stint.
+A stint with Fuenlabrada where he scored seven goals in 36 matches including strikes against Real Madrid and Getafe's B teams in the Segunda B, was followed by a Real Oviedo stint.

 In January 2018, after the completion of FIFA's sanction on Atletico Madrid from registering players for two transfer windows, Los Rojiblancos announced the signing of Jorge Ortiz for their second team and the Spaniard scored in his first start.
 He continued scoring goals at Cultural Leonesa and Atletico Baleares in the Segunda B.